 Yoga, in astrological parlance, is a specified permutation or combination of planets in the different houses of a horoscope.
-This generic term applies to either one of good angury or of bad.
-In popular language, the one of good angury is called Yoga and the bad, Arishta.
+In popular language, one of good angury is called Yoga and the bad, Arishta.

 That is the general lay of Yoga delineation.
 But, there are other Yogas which do not stem from such general principles.
 For instance, Ravi Yoga which is formed when the Sun is placed in the 10th and the 10th lord is placed in association with Saturn in the 3rd.
 Here, a relationship between the two enemies and the 10th and the 3rd houses gets the status of a Yoga.

 Rahu and Ketu do not normally figure among benefic combinations and permutations.
 Nevertheless, an Ashtalakshmi Yoga is caused when Rahu is in the 6th and Jupiter in a quadrant which endows the native with a many-splendoured life.
 Budh Aditya Yoga is said to be formed when Jupiter is in the Ascendant (with directional strength), the Moon is in a quadrant(forming Gajakesari Yoga), and additionally, Rahu is in the 2nd and the Sun and Mars in the 3rd from Rahu.
 While the beneficial effects of the first two delineations are rationally explicable, the further stipulations are puzzling, to say the least.

 Dr R V Raman has rendered a great service to students of astrology by collecting and collating three hundred such Yogas (including Arishtas) with his own commentary and guidance for proper assessment of their strength or weakness in the title Three Hundred Important Combinations.